brooktewabe/React_firebase_auth/README.md

-# This is a react app with firebase authentication enabled,it also includes CI/CD using Github Actions
+# This is a react app with firebase authentication enabled,it also includes CI/CD using Github Actions and Jenkins